Accountability Part 2: Both Sides Now

 • Consider how accountability has revolutionized marketing, particularly advertising, in the last 10 years.
 With tools pioneered by the rise of Google, we have pay per click, click rates, conversion rates, and measurability.
 Before the web that was very hard to get.

-• In my own years building a business, watching the planning process and how businesses grow, I’ve come to believe in an accountability dip that’s a natural function of growing a company from the early 2-5 people stage to the growth and organizational stage with 25-50 people.
+• In my own years building a business, I’ve watched the planning process and how businesses grow.
+And I’ve come to believe in an accountability dip that naturally happens when growing a company from the early 2-5 people stage, to the growth and organizational stage with 25-50 people.

 • We don’t have a lot of systems for accountability.
-I think it’s supposed to be built into the planning process, pivoting around metrics, tracking results, and — here’s the hard part — giving people both sides (credit and/or blame) of the results.
+I think it’s supposed to be built into the planning process.
+It should pivot around metrics, track results, and — here’s the hard part — give people both sides (credit and/or blame) of the results.

 • We’re sort of getting used to accountability in phone calls.
-It’s called recording; it happens a lot, or at least I get that phone message we all hear, “this call may be recorded.”
+You know what it is – it’s the recording.
+It happens a lot, or at least I get that phone message we all hear, “this call may be recorded.”
 I wonder how much really happens with recorded calls.

 • What about accountability in email?
 We tend to treat email as personal, so that looking at somebody’s email output, even reading emails, seems obtrusive.
 Nobody wants to be big brother.
 On the other hand, email is your business, it’s legally evidence in a lawsuit if it comes to that, it’s your company’s face to the public.